elwait/SubmitAnnihilatorJobs/README.md

   - it will print the status of all job pids
   - if a pid is finished, it will be removed from the list
   - it will alternative between sleeping and checking for an available node until it finds one

+You will not need to source anything.
+Simply do: nohup bash .sh > jobs.out & disown or if you make executable nohup .sh > jobs.out & disown